 What is retrofitting?

-Bathroom and Kitchen Faucets: The average bathroom or kitchen faucet can flow at 3 gallons per minute.
-By installing faucet aerators in the bathroom and kitchen, you can cut water consumption by 50 percent.
-The Tampa Water Department can provide you with a bathroom faucet aerator that uses only 1.0 gallons per minute and a kitchen aerator that uses only 1.5 gallons per minute.
+Bathroom and Kitchen Faucets: The average household faucet can flow up to 3 gallons per minute.
+Installing free low-flow aerators from the Tampa Water Department can provide you with a bathroom faucet aerator that uses only 1.0 gallons per minute and a kitchen aerator that uses only 1.5 gallons per minute.